Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Numerical implementation

 \subsubsection{Numerical solutions}

-Fig.~\ref{fig:Xin_vs_Phiin} shows the IN solution in the \gls{GSN} formalism of the $s=-2, \ell=2,m=2$ mode for a \gls{BH} with $a/M = 0.7$ and two different values of $\omega$, in terms of the \gls{GSN} function $X$ and the complex frequency function $d\Phi/dr_{*}$.
-Recall that for an IN solution, it is purely in-going at the horizon.
-We see from the figure that for both $M\omega=0.5$ (upper panel) and $M\omega=1$ (lower panel), near the horizon, $d\hat{\Phi}/dr_{*}$ is flat and approaches to the imposed asymptotic value $-p^2$, while $\hat{X}$ is oscillating with the frequency $p$.
-On the other hand when $r_{*} \to \infty$, the IN solution is an admixture of the left- and the right-going modes where their relative amplitude, $B^{\mathrm{ref}}_{\mathrm{SN}}/B^{\mathrm{inc}}_{\mathrm{SN}}$, is $\omega$-dependent.
-We see from Fig.~\ref{fig:Xin_vs_Phiin_Momega_0p5} that both $\hat{X}$ and $d\hat{\Phi}/dr_{*}$ exhibit oscillatory behaviors, and that the oscillation frequency for $d\hat{\Phi}/dr_{*}$ from beating is twice of that for $\hat{X}$.
-While we see from Fig.~\ref{fig:Xin_vs_Phiin_Momega_1} that $\hat{X}$ is oscillatory but $d\hat{\Phi}/dr_{*}$ is flat as the ratio of the left- and right-going mode is extreme and hence beating is heavily suppressed.
+Figure~\ref{fig:Xin_vs_Phiin} shows the IN solution in the \gls{GSN} formalism of the $s=-2, \ell=2,m=2$ mode for a \gls{BH} with $a/M = 0.7$ and two different values of $\omega$, in terms of the \gls{GSN} function $X$ and the complex frequency function $d\Phi/dr_{*}$.
+Recall that for an IN solution, it is purely ingoing at the horizon.
+We see from the figure that for both $M\omega=0.5$ (upper panel) and $M\omega=1$ (lower panel) near the horizon, $d\hat{\Phi}/dr_{*}$ is flat and approaches the imposed asymptotic value $-p^2$, while $\hat{X}$ is oscillating with the frequency $p$.
+On the other hand, when $r_{*} \to \infty$, the IN solution is an admixture of the left- and the rightgoing modes where their relative amplitude $B^{\mathrm{ref}}_{\mathrm{SN}}/B^{\mathrm{inc}}_{\mathrm{SN}}$ is $\omega$ dependent.
+We see from Fig.~\ref{fig:Xin_vs_Phiin_Momega_0p5} that both $\hat{X}$ and $d\hat{\Phi}/dr_{*}$ exhibit oscillatory behaviors, and that the oscillation frequency for $d\hat{\Phi}/dr_{*}$ from beating is twice that for $\hat{X}$.
+Whereas we see from Fig.~\ref{fig:Xin_vs_Phiin_Momega_1} that $\hat{X}$ is oscillatory but $d\hat{\Phi}/dr_{*}$ is flat, as the ratio of the left- and rightgoing mode is extreme and hence beating is heavily suppressed.

-This can be more easily seen in Fig.~\ref{fig:Phiin_secondD} where it shows the first derivative of the numerical IN solutions $d\hat{\Phi}/dr_{*}$, i.e. $d^2\hat{\Phi}/dr_{*}^2$, as indicators of how much they change locally as functions of $r_{*}$, for both the $M\omega=0.5$ and the $M\omega=1$ case.
+This can be more easily seen in Fig.~\ref{fig:Phiin_secondD} where it shows the first derivative of the numerical IN solutions $d\hat{\Phi}/dr_{*}$, i.e., $d^2\hat{\Phi}/dr_{*}^2$, as indicators of how much they change locally as functions of $r_{*}$, for both the $M\omega=0.5$ and the $M\omega=1$ case.
 We compute the numerical derivatives using \gls{AD} on the interpolant of the numerical solutions of $d\hat{\Phi}/dr_{*}$ to avoid issues with using a finite difference method.
-We see from the upper panel (Fig.~\ref{fig:Phiin_Momega_0p5_secondD}) that for $M\omega = 0.5$ the oscillation in $d\hat{\Phi}/dr_{*}$ is significant, while for $M\omega = 1$ we can see from the lower panel (Fig.~\ref{fig:Phiin_Momega_1_secondD}) that the oscillation is much more minute.
-Note that the two panels have very different scales for their $y$-axes.
+We see from Fig.~\ref{fig:Phiin_Momega_0p5_secondD} that for $M\omega = 0.5$ the oscillation in $d\hat{\Phi}/dr_{*}$ is significant, while for $M\omega = 1$ we can see from Fig.~\ref{fig:Phiin_Momega_1_secondD} that the oscillation is much more minute.
+Note that the two panels have very different scales for their $y$ axes.